fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/pre-install/sign-up-as-a-seller.md

 ---
-title: "Fast SalesForce Docs: Onboard as a Seller"
+title: "Fast Salesforce Docs: Onboard as a Seller"
 description: Getting Started with Fast on Salesforce Commerce Cloud.
-keywords: Fast SalesForce Onboard as a Seller.
+keywords: Fast Salesforce Onboard as a Seller.
 ---

 # Onboard as a Seller with Salesforce